-Instead of asking 4 to 5 questions, we ask everyone one to check-in at the start of the week and at the end of each day.
-The daily check-ins have become informative and also great fun to read.
+Instead of asking 4 to 5 questions, we asked everyone to check-in at the start of the week and at the end of each day.
+As a result daily check-ins became more informative and also great fun to read.

-When we started using Basecamp for our check-ins, we agreed we did no longer want them to only consist of bullet points.
-If we want bullet points, we can print out a Toggl report.
+When we switched to Basecamp for our check-ins, we also set a rule within the team that a check-in could no longer exist only out of bullet points.
 Instead, we encourage everyone to write a short story about their day.

 What are good moments for check-ins?

 When you are planning to setup check-ins for your team.
 Here are two check-in questions/moments to help you get started;